Neo-Assyrian Empire: Archaeology

-In 1852, the French continued excavations at Khorsabad, with the new consul at Mosul, Victor Place (1818–1875), instructed to procure "the largest possible" amount of Assyrian artefacts.
+In 1852, the French continued excavations at Khorsabad, with Victor Place instructed to procure "the largest possible" amount of Assyrian artefacts.
 Rivalry between the Louvre and the British Museum played a significant role in the intensity of early exploration and excavation of Assyrian sites.
-Though Layard left Mesopotamia in 1851, the British Museum appointed his close assistant, the Assyrian Hormuzd Rassam (1826–1910), to continue to maintain excavation projects in the region.
-Both Rassam and Place conducted excavations at the site of Assur, though they did not know this was the site of the ancient capital and were unable to deal with the complexity of the site, thus making no major discoveries there.
-Despite agreements as to who should excavate where, Rassam and Place developed an intense rivalry.
-One night during excavations at Nineveh, Rassam sent out a team of excavators to under the cover of darkness dig in the French portion of the site.
-These excavators eventually found the ancient palace of Ashurbanipal, where Rassam made several spectacular discoveries.
-Place's efforts ended in disaster as rafts built to transport some of his most spectacular finds, including reliefs and statues, sank in the marshes south of Baghdad and the archaeological finds were lost.
+Though Layard left Mesopotamia in 1851, the British Museum appointed his close assistant, Assyrian Hormuzd Rassam, to continue excavation projects in the region.
 After the outbreak of the Crimean War in 1853, archaeology in Assyria remained dead for a long time, though excavations began again in the early 20th century and have continued since.